 - Flash photography is forbidden.
 Gorillas do not like flashlights and it may cause them to charge at you.

-- Do not eat, drink, smoke, urinate or defecate in the vicinity of the gorillas.
-Gorillas can easily can your diseases.
+- Do not eat, drink, smoke, urinate, or defecate in the vicinity of the gorillas.
+Gorillas can easily cure your diseases.

 - Please speak in a low voice.
 You are free to ask the guide questions.